-The Nature in the City Biodiversity Project is a citizen science program to monitor birds, bees, and butterflies around Fort Collins.
-The goal is to collect long-term ecological data that will help support the Nature in the City Strategic Plan to maintain "a connected open space network accessible to the entire community that provides a variety of experiences and functional habitat for people, plants, and wildlife."
+The Biodiversity Project started in 2015 to collect long-term ecological data that supports the Nature in the City Strategic Plan to maintain "a connected open space network accessible to the entire community that provides a variety of experiences and functional habitat for people, plants, and wildlife."